 - The images on your site convey and support your authority in your field.

-- You link to authoritative sites and authoritative sites link to you.
+- You link to authoritative sites, and authoritative sites connect to you.

-- Your site looks professional and behaves professionally (easy to navigate, with no slow-loading pages).
+- Your site looks and behaves professionally (it is easy to navigate, with no slow-loading pages).

 Your Website Should Provide a High-Quality User Experience